bebound/hugo_blog/content/post/textcnn-with-pytorch-and-torchtext-on-colab.md

 TEXT.build_vocab(train, val, test, vectors=vectors)
 ```

-`=data.BucketIterator.splits=` will returns iterators that loads batches of data from datasets, and the text in same batch has similar lengths.
+`data.BucketIterator.splits` will returns iterators that loads batches of data from datasets, and the text in same batch has similar lengths.

 Now, we can start to train the model.
-First we wrap some parameters into `=args=`, it contains settings like output class, learning rate, log interval and so on.
+First we wrap some parameters into `args`, it contains settings like output class, learning rate, log interval and so on.

 ```python
 args={}